ERMETE-Lab/.github/profile/README.md

 - **Objective:** Modelling nuclear reactors by considering the inter-connections between different physical fields such as neutronics and thermal-hydraulics and investigation of innovative reactor concepts and advanced flow simulation techniques.

 ### Reduced Order Modelling with Data-Driven Techniques for Multi-Physics Problems (ROSE) 🤖
-- **Objective:** Develop numerical algorithms to reduce the complexity of multi-physics models for nuclear reactor applications, optimize sensor placement and integrate real measurements to enhance the understanding of physical systems.
+- **Objective:** Develop numerical algorithms to reduce the complexity of multi-physics models for nuclear reactor applications, optimize sensor placement and integrate real measurements to enhance the understanding of physical systems, pushing forward the development of digital twins.

 ### Magneto-HydroDynamic (MHD) 🧲
 - **Objective:** Develop an open-source OpenFOAM library for MHD simulations, with a particular emphasis on practical applications within the domain of magnetic confinement fusion.